SunyataZero/peoples-fund/docs/req-spec.md

 Members |
 Non-members |

+IMPORTANT: We will need two login-systems: One for members, and one for applicants.
+Applicants only have access to the application form, but this is stored so they can log in and out and add information before submitting.
+Everything else is available only to members, i.e. rating projects, accessing training material etc.

-* *Applicants for funds* can be members or non-members
+* *Applicants for funds* can be members or non-members.
+If non-members, they only have access to the application form.
-* *Ambassadors* can be members or non-members, or can even be without a log in
+* *Ambassadors* are members only.
+They can not apply for funding.
+* *Admins* are members only.
+They can not apply for funding.
+* *active volunteers* are members only.
+They can not apply for funding.
+* *passive members* are members only.
+They can apply for funding if they want to.
+IMPORTANT: If passive members apply for funding in a grant cycle, they are automatically omitted from being able to rate their own or competing projects in that cycle.

 ## Recurring payments
 * Priority: High